CesarJZO/CesarJZO/README.md

 experience using software like Photoshop.

 Now I am a Java developer, currently learning Git and C# because right now I'm focusing in game development.
 And, I have not mentioned that I also love to code, I try to do it as simple and efficient as possible.
-Right now I am working also in publishing all my school projects and use git to make them better, at least cleanup the code.